 Many past planning efforts, including the recent Vision 2020: New York City Comprehensive Waterfront Plan and the North Shore 2030 report, have called for improved use of and investment in the North Shore’s waterfront.
 To reconnect New Yorkers and visitors to the water and reclaim New York City’s standing as a premier waterfront city, the plan will transform the City’s waterfront with new parks, new industrial activities and new housing, and it will capitalize on the City’s waterways to promote water-borne transportation, recreation, maritime activity and natural habitats.
 The plan has two components: a three-year action agenda comprised of 130 funded projects; and the Vision 2020: New York City Comprehensive Waterfront Plan, a framework for the City’s 520 miles of shoreline for the next decade and beyond.
 It is the first citywide plan for the waterfront in nearly two decades and the first ever comprehensive plan for the waterways themselves.

 The North Shore 2030 report identifies strategies that build upon the North Shore’s unique assets to help create jobs, increase waterfront access, improve mobility and strengthen neighborhoods.
 It was the result of a two-year effort involving City and State agencies, elected officials, local stakeholders and over two hundred residents and business owners to craft a twenty year vision for a diverse, thriving and connected waterfront community.

-The Department of Small Business Services (DSBS), in coordination with NYCEDC, is leading the environmental review of the St. George Waterfront Redevelopment Project.
-Any queries or comments may be directed to the following email address: StGeorgeWaterfront@nycedc.com.
+The Department of Small Business Services (DSBS), in coordination with NYCEDC, completed the environmental review of the project with the issuance of the Notice of Completion of the Final Environmental Impact Statement for the St. George Waterfront Redevelopment Project on August 29, 2013.